onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

-> "The first rule of compounding is to never interrupt it unnecessarily" - [Charlie Munger](https://x.com/morganhousel/status/1049392552175124481)
+> "The first rule of compounding is to never interrupt it unnecessarily." - [Charlie Munger](https://x.com/morganhousel/status/1049392552175124481)

 > "Don’t debate people in the media when you can debate them in the marketplace." - [Naval](https://x.com/NavalismHQ/status/1836978596465848461)